teimilola/teimilola.github.io/index.md

 <img class="profile-picture" src="me.png">

-I'm a PhD candidate in [Information Science](http://infosci.cornell.edu/) at Cornell University, with a minor in [Computer Science](https://www.cs.cornell.edu/), advised by [David Mimno](https://mimno.infosci.cornell.edu/).
+I'm a PhD candidate in [Information Science](http://infosci.cornell.edu/) at Cornell University, advised by [David Mimno](https://mimno.infosci.cornell.edu/).
 My research explores unsupervised models for representing complex subjective experiences communicated through text.
-I'm interested in re-evaluating traditional NLP models for use on socially-specific datasets and in applying these models to the study of stories, self-portrayal, and sensemaking in literary and healthcare communities.
+I'm interested in re-evaluating traditional NLP models for socially-specific datasets and in applying these models to the study of stories, self-portrayal, and sensemaking in literary and healthcare communities.

 <!-- * PhD Student in [Information Science](http://infosci.cornell.edu/), Cornell University
 * Advised by [David Mimno](https://mimno.infosci.cornell.edu/)